Skip to content

 • Noir: A dark mode option designed for comfortable viewing in low-light environments.

 • Aero+: A dynamic and customizable theme, offering a sleek design with different wallpaper images, in future versions we will allow you to upload your own wallpapers for a personalized touch.
+Custom wallpaper support was already added on the legacy VanillaJS version, then “removed” on the Vue3 transition for security purposes, we want to make sure it’s properly implemented.

 Choose your preferred theme by selecting the corresponding button and, if using Aero+, make sure you select your preferred wallpaper.